 note: adopted 1990; the music first served as the anthem for South Yemen before unification with North Yemen in 1990

-Zambia name: "Lumbanyeni Zambia" (Stand and Sing of Zambia, Proud and Free)
+name: "Lumbanyeni Zambia" (Stand and Sing of Zambia, Proud and Free)

 lyrics/music: multiple/Enoch Mankayi SONTONGA